notepad-plus-plus/npp-usermanual/content/searching/index.md

 * `\x`:  the hexadecimal representation of a byte, made of 2 digits in the 0-9, A-F/a-f range.
 * `\u`:  The hexadecimal representation of a two byte character, made of 4 digits in the 0-9, A-F/a-f range.
 In Unicode builds, finds a Unicode character.
 In ANSI builds, finds characters requiring two bytes, like in the Shift-JIS encoding. †

-NOTE: While some of these Extended Search Mode escape sequences look like regular expression escape sequences, they are not identical.
+†NOTE: While some of these Extended Search Mode escape sequences look like regular expression escape sequences, they are not identical.
 Ones marked with † are different from or not available in regular expressions.

 ## Regular Expressions

-This tutorial was based on an earlier, far more limited regular expression syntax.
-The examples are still the same at the date of writing, they require additions or upgrading to the new ways.

 Notepad++ regular expressions use the Boost regular expression library v1.55, which is based on PCRE (Perl Compatible Regular Expression) syntax, only departing from it in very minor ways.
 Complete documentation on the precise implementation is to be found on the Boost pages for [search syntax](http://www.boost.org/doc/libs/1_55_0/libs/regex/doc/html/boost_regex/syntax/perl_syntax.html) and [replacement syntax](http://www.boost.org/doc/libs/1_55_0/libs/regex/doc/html/boost_regex/format/boost_format_syntax.html)

 The Notepad++ Community has a [FAQ on other resources for regular expressions](https://notepad-plus-plus.org/community/topic/15765/faq-desk-where-to-find-regex-documentation).

-## Regex Special Characters
+### Regex Special Characters

 In a regular expression (shortened into regex throughout), special characters interpreted are:

 #### Single-character matches

-* **.** or **\c** ⇒ Matches any character.
+* **.** or **\C** ⇒ Matches any character.
 If you check the box which says ". matches newline", the dot will indeed do that, enabling the "any" character to run over multiple lines.
 With the option unchecked, then **.** will only match characters within a line, and not the line ending characters (**\r** and **\n**)

 * **\X** ⇒ Matches a single non-combining characer followed by any number of combining characters.
 This is useful if you have a Unicode encoded text with accents as separate, combining characters.